microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 train_set = CustomDataset("/lakehouse/default/Files/images/train/", transform=transform)
 test_set = CustomDataset("/lakehouse/default/Files/images/test/", transform=transform)
 ```
+`PIL` (Python Imaging Library), is a library that allows us to work with images in Python.
+For example, using `Image`, we can be able to load and open an image.

 Lastly, we load the training and testing datasets in batches using Dataloader as follows:
 ```python
 # Load the training and test data